Sgipn/HeartDiseaseAnalysis/README.md

 Midterm project for STA160 at UC Davis

+Research Question(s):
+- Is it appropriate to classify observations into heart-disease/no-heart disease?
+I.e. are these two classes singificantly different?
+- Which variables are significant in predicting the response (heart-disease/no heart-disease) ?
+- Which algorithm predicts heart disease with the highest accuracy?

 EDA:
 - Summary statistics (count, mean, sd, min, quartiles, max)
-- Histogram (frequency of each variable value)
+- Histograms of significant variables
-- Correlation heatmap

-Research Question(s):
+- Contingency Tables + Shannon Entropy
--
+- Hierarchical clustering [Kevin]

 Analysis:
 - Independence test
    -  parametric chi-sq test for independence
-   -  nonparametric permutation test
+   -  nonparametric permutation test [Kevin]
 - K-sample test (does level i of variable X have a significant effect on heart-disease?)
-   - ANOVA (parametric)
-   - Kruskal-Wallis Test
+   - Kruskal-Wallis Test [Kevin]

-ML: (binary classifiers since heart-disease is a categorical {1,0} )
+Prediction:
+- LDA
+- Logistic Regression
 - SVM
 - Naive Bayes
+- Decision Tree
 - kNN
-- k-means clustering
+- k-means clustering [Kevin]